TheColorPlum/IBOB/docs/backend.md

 Additionally, `server.js` serves static files (i.e. CSS/JS) located in the `app/public/` directory.
 It is configured to serve these at the URL endpoint `/public/<file>` (e.g. `/public/styles.css`).

+### Initialization

+In production, user-servers are spun up automatically when users sign in for the first time, and the app stores some information required to contact the user-server in the user's Blockstack storage.
+Namely, it stores the user-server's IP address and the user's private key (for signatures).

+However, in development, we cannot simulate this because we do not use the cloud infrastructure to spin up servers.
+But we still need to store this information in Blockstack storage so the app can make requests to the development user-server.

+This is what the code in `initialization/` is for.
+Unfortunately, we cannot simply run a script to place the info in the user's storage, since Blockstack does not allow us to log into a user's account outside the browser.
+So instead, we serve a page with `server.js` that lets you log into a Blockstack account, type in the info manually, and then save it to Blockstack storage.
+This server's usage is described in the [Frontend](frontend.md) section.

 ## User-server

 When a user signs in for the first time, a server is created for them on the network - this is their *user-server*.
 This server is private to this particular user (the *owner*), and its role is to host all of its owner's data and expose it to the network.
 Through the app (running in their browser) the owner has read/write access to their data, while other users have restricted permissions (mostly read-only).